cjellesen/dot_files/README.md

 # dot_files

 This is a compilation of my private dot files for linux setup.
 This is currently for an arch build running with hyprland as its composite.
-Use the Sol Does Tech guide for how to install the system initially and override the ~/.config/hypr/ with the one in the repository.

-For Neovim, use the install procedure outline for the "NVCHAD" project.
-Once installed override the relevant files and folders in ~/.config/nvim/ with the content of the nvim directory in the repository.

 Program installations: